Tristan Thompson’s Mistress Lani Blair Reportedly Living In His Cleveland Home

 Over the weekend, the famous couple moved back to L.A. and celebrated Father’s Day in Khloe’s Calabasas mansion.
 As previously reported by the Inquisitr, rumors are swirling that Khloe and Tristan will not be living together while they are in L.A.
 However, Kardashian and Thompson were spotted out partying on Monday night.

-The couple hit of Nobu together in Malibu, a favorite spot of Scott Disick and his girlfriend Sofia Richie, before moving to the Peppermint Club.
+The couple hit Nobu together in Malibu, a favorite spot of Scott Disick and his girlfriend Sofia Richie, before moving to the Peppermint Club.
 While at the club, Khloe and Tristan met up with Kourtney Kardashian and her boyfriend, Younes Bendjima, as well as Kendall Jenner and her NBA baller boyfriend, Ben Simmons.
 TMZ reports that Khloe and her sisters kept a “watchful eye” on Tristan while in the club.

 While things look to be going well for Khloe Kardashian and Tristan Thompson, sources claim that Lani Blair may be planning to steal the reality TV star’s man.